tcatapano/snac_ead_to_cpf/readme.md

 0.1) symlink to session_lib.pm or copy into this dir

-> can this be packaged better? requiring installation of a perl module seems like setting a high barrier
+> can this be packaged better? requiring installation of a perl module seems like setting a high barrier.
+Also what is this module and why is it necessary?

 1) create file lists